 13. Don’t forget the 80/20 rule

 The 80/20 rule is a tried-and-true classic.
-During a sales call, sellers should only speak 20% of the time while listen 80% of the time.
+During a sales call, sellers should only speak 20% of the time while listening 80% of the time.

 While on sales calls, sometimes individuals need a minute to pause and consider their response, so we naturally want to fill the quiet by chatting.
 Don't let a pause or silence make you feel awkward during a phone call!
 A little delay might prompt the prospect to provide additional information about their requirements, precisely what you want.

 When you actively listen during a sales call, the prospect will feel more concerned and value your advice.
-A fundamental premise that every salesperson should understand: clients will buy a product if they believe it will meet a significant need in their life.
-You will never be able to determine the client's demands and enhance your sales calls if you constantly speak over them.
+A fundamental premise that every salesperson should understand is that clients will buy a product if they believe it will meet a significant need in their life.
+You can never determine the client's demands and enhance your sales calls if you constantly speak over them.

 This blog is just the start.